airswap/airswap-protocols/examples/peer/README.md

 ## Provide an Unsigned Order

-Provide an unsigned order to the Delegate.
-Requires that the Consumer has authorized the Delegate on the Swap contract.
+Provide an unsigned order to the Peer.
+Requires that the Consumer has authorized the Peer on the Swap contract.

 ```Solidity
 function provideUnsignedOrder(